jaimeangelhi/ops-reading-notes/ops-401d10-reading-14.md

 2. Under what circumstances would you choose a network-based IDS over a host-based IDS?

-I would choose a network-based IDS over a host-based IDS in the event that
+I would choose a network-based IDS over a host-based IDS in the event that I need something quick to implement and lower cost, with a quicker response rate.

 3. Name 3 major drawbacks of a NIDS?

+Three major drawbacks of a NIDS are that they can't prevent incident by themselves, they require an expert/experienced engineer to be utilized effectively, and false positives are frequent (as well as they don't process encrypted packets and IP packets can still be faked).

 ## Things I want to know more about

+What is the more common usage and popular application for this?